openflighthpc/flight-job-service/api/docs/routes.md

-      "createdAt": DATETIME,    # REQUIRED - The date-time the job was created "stdout_path": STRING,    # RECOMMENDED - The path where the job's STDOUT was redirected "stderr_path": STRING,    # RECOMMENDED - The path where the job's STDERR was redirected },
+      "createdAt": DATETIME,    # REQUIRED - The date-time the job was created "stdout_path": STRING,    # RECOMMENDED - The path where the job's STDOUT was redirected "stderr_path": STRING,    # RECOMMENDED - The path where the job's STDERR was redirected "state": STRING           # REQUIRED - The current point in the job's life cycle },
     "links": {
       "self": "/v0/history/jobs/:id"